tshrode37/Florida-Manatee-Mortalities/README.md

 ARIMA(3,1,0)  |  -281.52    |  571.04 | 572.02 | 714.9832 | 570.3012 | 859.6653 | 493.7112 | 936.2553
 ARIMA(3,1,1)  |  -281.27    |  572.54 | 574.04 | 692.7243 | 547.1833 | 838.2653 | 470.1385 | 915.31
 ARIMA(2,1,1)  |  -281.38    |  570.76  | 571.73 | 692.0838 | 547.8892 | 836.2785 | 471.5571 | 912.6105

+Recall from above, we want our model to minimize the AICc value.
+Thus, the "better" ARIMA model is the ARIMA(2,1,2) with Drift model that was created using the `auto.arima()` function.
+This model forecasts that there will be a total of ~682 manatee mortalities, whereas the model above forecasts ~620 manatee mortalities for 2021.

 ### Evaluating Forecast Accuracy